Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Given a reference to a package variable, returns a meta-variable object instance to represent it.
 If `$varref` is not a SCALAR, ARRAY or HASH reference, an exception is thrown.

 *Note:* It is currently unspecified what happens if the reference refers to a lexical or anonymous variable, rather than a package one.
-This RFC does not specify any useful behaviour for such instances, but it's possible that future abilities may be added that become useful on lexical variables or anonymous containers.
+This PPC does not specify any useful behaviour for such instances, but it's possible that future abilities may be added that become useful on lexical variables or anonymous containers.

 #### `get_subroutine`